Mike-Gough/mike-gough.github.io/_posts/2019-05-29-kubernetes-with-dashboard.markdown

 ## What is Kubernetes

 Kubernetes (K8s) is a portable open source platform for automating the deployment, scaling and management of containerised applications.
 The name Kubernetes originates from the Greek language, meaning helmsman or pilot and is the root of the words governor and cybernetic.
-It emerged from the need for declarative configuration for the orchestration of containers, which had just be popularised by Docker.
-Although Docker provided a simple way to package, distributed and deploy applications, its focus on single machine left a gap for managing it at enterprise or cloud scales.
+It emerged from the need for declarative configuration for the orchestration of containers, which had just been popularised by Docker.
+Although Docker provided a simple way to package, distributed and deploy applications, its focus on single machine left a gap for management at enterprise or cloud scales.

 K8s can be thought of as:
 * a container platform;